zackheil/lambda-logger/README.md

 ### Misc work:

+- finish this readme to read more like documentation with a TOC
 - (no feature change) The speed changes detailed above
 - (no feature change) Modify the buffer to save resources (store the log method args, not events)
 - (no feature change) unit testing